 This is a blog about how I dealt with that year and my journey to continue to move forward.
 Writing a blog can help process what is happening in your life, share your knowledge and ideas about grief, tell about your travels and experiences, and connect with others in similar situations.

 I read books and visited therapists.
 I talked to sympathetic friends and relatives.
 However, I needed some direction.
 What do other people do in this situation?

 On the first holiday we all attempted to continue our traditional meal but it was sad and I cried for the next 3 days.
 I decided the best action for me was to “runaway” and plan ahead for these upcoming triggers to deal with my grief.

-I had always loved to travel but marriage, family, work and bills seemed to take up so much of my time and money.
-We saved up for the airfare for our 25th wedding anniversary and stayed for 2 weeks at a friend’s water view apartment in Croatia.
+I had always loved to travel but marriage, family, work, and bills seemed to take up so much of my time and money.
+For our 25th wedding anniversary I wanted to do something special.
+A big trip!
+We saved up for the airfare to Europe and stayed for 2 weeks at a friend’s water-view apartment in Croatia.
+We had an amazing time and I looked forward to the future years adding travel to our budget.

-In an attempt to heal myself, I started to plan trips.
-Therapy through travel was my motto.
-The first Christmas I took the 2 boys on a cruise.
-For what would have been my 27th wedding anniversary followed a week later by my husband’s one year passing anniversary I ran far, far away.
+For what would have been my 27th wedding anniversary followed a week later by my husband’s one-year passing anniversary I ran far, far away.
 I went by myself to Thailand and started this blog.
-I wrote quickly about the adventures and some feelings that I was dealing with.
-It was an amazing trip and it started to help me heal and think about what I was to do in the future.
+I wrote quickly about the adventures and feelings I was dealing with.
+It was an amazing trip and started to help me heal and think about what I would do in the future.

-I think Mike started to get the travel bug after our Croatia trip and I was hopeful that seeing the world would be in our future.
+Mike started to get the travel bug after our Croatia trip and I was hopeful that seeing the world would be in our future.
 So I would like to dedicate this blog to Mike.
 I will recall memories of our life together and visit some new places.
 I will meet new people and continue to have adventures for both of us.
-Here are some places he would have loved to see and I hope people he would have loved to meet.
+Here are some places he would have loved to see, experiences he would have had and I hope people he would have loved to meet.